-Social Strategic outcome Intended public value outcome or impact S3 - Facilitating an inclusive community that By developing and implementing an access and celebrates diversity. inclusion plan, this allows the Town to proactively facilitate inclusivity, and celebrate diversity in the local area, and lead by example more broadly.
+Social Strategic outcome Intended public value outcome or impact By developing and implementing an access and inclusion plan, this allows the Town to proactively facilitate inclusivity, and celebrate diversity in the local area, and lead by example more broadly.

 Internal engagement

 Stakeholder Comments

 ToVP Staff Participation in all of staff engagement survey.

 Community Development Participation in staff workshop and discussion on draft actions.

 Events, Arts and Funding

 Library Services